About the Conference

 This global event will provide a unique opportunity for establishing collegial relationships with other international professionals focused on the care of children and young adults with brain injury and/or the science of paediatric brain injury research.

 The conference offers an unparalleled platform to share scientific results, explore new treatment paradigms, develop new friendships and form new collaborations.

 IPBIS2020 will be at the world-famous Westin New Yorker Hotel, located in the heart of New York City.
 Built during the height of the Jazz Age, the New Yorker Hotel has dazzled visitors with its Art Deco décor, exceptional service, and superb location in for generations.
 The New Yorker has a history as intriguing as her intricate design, welcoming celebrities, politicians and artists for decades.
 The “Grand Old Lady” has been a striking component of the New York skyline since her 1930 inception.
 The hotel enjoys a superb location in Midtown Manhattan, just minutes from Times Square, Empire State Building, and many of the city’s other famous attractions.

-The organizers encourage the submission of original pediatric brain injury research or effective approaches in clinical practice for presentation at the conference.
+The abstract portal is currently closed for this conference.
 Abstracts will have been scored by the Scientific Program Committee and accepted work will be presented in either short oral presentations or as a poster.

 Abstract Submission Categories for IPBIS